CCTV Rules for Society- CCTV Rules and Regulations in India

 CCTV Rules and Regulations in India

-Housing society is run by specific legislation that includes society’s by-laws, member consent, privacy concerns, and data protection.
-Here are the details of CCTV rules for society explained in details:
+Housing society is run by specific legislation that includes society’s bylaws, member consent, privacy concerns, and data protection.
+Here are the details of CCTV rules for society explained in detail:

-By-laws in housing societies hold few provisions in terms of security measures.
-This outlines the importance of the Information Technology Act, of 2000 under section 66E which states that capturing an image of an individual’s private parts is a punishable offence.
+Bylaws in housing societies hold a few provisions in terms of security measures.
+This outlines the importance of the Information Technology Act of 2000, under section 66E, which states that capturing an image of an individual’s private parts is a punishable offence.

 2. Member Consent